 Nicolas Antille © 2015-2020

 Vision & work

-I strive to make meaningful and aesthetic visuals for each and every project.
-As an engineer, I create tools, often based on open source ones, to process the data produced by the hard work of scientists.
-As an artist, I use these tools to reveal the complexity of research and its meaning in close collaboration with scientists.
+I strive to make meaningful and aesthetic visualizations for each and every project, in close collaboration with scientists.
+As an engineer, I read scientific papers, analyze data and I do research and development to create algorithms and tools – often based on open source ones – that process data produced by the hard work of scientists.
+As an artist, I use such tools to reveal scientific research with novel and insightful visualizations.